 Both noise isolation and noise canceling are important if you want a cleaner sound.
 They don’t affect the quality of the bass (or the overall quality of the sound) but they can make your listening experience much better.

-Now that you know the most important things about bass headphones, we will present our selection of 15 best bass headphones to you.
+Now that you know the most important things about bass headphones, we will present our selection of 15 best bass headphones in 2020 to you.
 These are our favorites.

 1. V-MODA Crossfade M-100 Over-Ear Noise-Isolating Metal Headphones

 V-MODA is a relatively new player (founded in 2004) on the market but they made a big entrance and their headphones are already very popular but also very expensive.
 The price varies depending on the color but you can get this specific model for $200-$250.
 Crossfade M-100 is their bestseller.
 It’s popular among DJs but it’s also highly prized by the regular people.
 It’s one of the best choices when it comes to bass.
 These headphones really deliver earth-shaking bass.